 Here are a few questions you can use to dig deeper into your ideal business niche.

-Who Do You Want to Help?
+What Type of People Do You Want to Help?
 Who Do You Love?

 Get really, really specific with this answer.
 Dream up your ideal client(s).
 You’re unlikely to get an ideal client walking through your door every single time.
 But knowing who that person is will give you a very useful compass for navigating your business decisions.
 Plus dream clients will keep your passion lit and your energy flowing for your work.